by Peter Ditzel

 What about New Testament References to the Ten Commandments?

 An argument that Reformed Theologians often make is that the New Testament makes frequent references to the Ten Commandments.
 My response is that these references must be understood in context.
-In Matthew 5:21-30, for example, Jesus’ refers to the Sixth and Seventh Commandments merely to point out what His Jewish listeners had been brought up hearing, and then to use that as a way to introduce His new law: “You have heard….
+In Matthew 5:21-30, for example, Jesus’ refers to the Sixth and Seventh Commandments merely to point out what His Jewish listeners had been brought up hearing, and then to show how God’s true standards are much higher than the Mosaic Law: “You have heard….
 But I say to you.”
-I explain this more fully in “The Sermon on the Mount.”
+I explain this more fully in “The Sermon on the Mount and “If we are no longer under the law, why did Jesus, in the Sermon on the Mount, raise the standard of the law?”

 In Matthew 15:4, Jesus cites the Fifth Commandment to point out to the Jews, who were at that time living under the Old Covenant and responsible for keeping the Mosaic Law, that they were breaking the Fifth Commandment to keep their man-devised tradition.
 In Matthew 19:17-19 (see also Mark 10:19 and Luke 18:20), Jesus tells the rich, young ruler to keep the commandments, and He then lists the Fifth through the Ninth Commandments.
 Why?
 To get the man to realize that, even though he believed he had kept all these from his youth, they hadn’t saved him (see “Why did Jesus tell the rich, young ruler to keep the commandments to be saved?“).